binkley/homebrewery-files/witch.md

 \page

+#### Level 2: Second Sight

+Your insight into others borders on the supernatural.

+You gain proficiency in the _Insight_ skill.
+If you are already proficient, you instead gain **expertise**, doubling your proficiency bonus on Insight checks.
+If you already have expertise in Insight, choose another Wisdom skill; you gain proficiency in it, or expertise if you are already proficient.

 #### Level 2: Witch&rsquo;s Familiar

 You learn the _Find Familiar_ spell.
 It is always prepared for you and doesn&rsquo;t count against the number of spells you can prepare.
 You can cast it once without expending a spell slot, and you regain the ability to do so when you finish a long rest.